akeneo/pim-docs/reference/events/workflow_events.rst

 Event Class: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

-This event is dispatched after a product draft has been sent for review.
+This event is dispatched after a product draft has been sent for approval.

 These are the built-in PIM subscribers registered to this event: